thenfour/WaveSabre/Docs/Home.md

     - Maj7CompEditor.h
     - Maj7CompVst.cpp
     - Maj7CompVst.h
-- regenerate the projects again just to test.
+- regenerate the projects again to pick up new files
-- add to "C:\root\git\thenfour\WaveSabre\WaveSabreCore\CMakeLists.txt": `include/WaveSabreCore/Maj7Comp.hpp`
 - add the following function to WaveSabreVstLib.h: `static inline void GenerateDefaults(Maj7Comp* p) { /* nop unless needed */	}`
 - the VST can now be built and used.